dannyjameswilliams/oenomaus/README.md

 In a brutal fashion, Oenomaus's whip will smash apart the anime image that is detected, before removing it from the channel and issuing a warning to the user that posted it.
 Each time an anime image is detected, Oenomaus will create a GIF where his whip will slice through the image.
 This generation takes around 5-10 seconds.

+### 💬 Chat

+Using quotes from the spartacus scripts, Oenomaus will respond to any messages which mention his name as if he was the actual Doctore of the House of Batiatus.
+This uses Claude as an LLM, with just system prompting to get the style.

 ### 👋 New User Welcoming

 When a new user joins the discord server, in a specified channel, Oenomaus will ask the user: